OpsHubProduct/OpsHub-Docs-Validation-Space/docs/knowledge-resources/integration-combination-examples/jama-tr-integration.md

 - Test Case ↔ Test Case

 **Notes:**
 - Section is a mandatory entity in TestRail system to create a Test Case.
-In Jama → TestRail integration, as per **{{SITENAME}}**'s modeling structure, one pre-defined section is mapped for default mapping.
+In Jama → TestRail integration, as per **<code class="expression">space.vars.SITENAME</code>**'s modeling structure, one pre-defined section is mapped for default mapping.
 - If a user requires syncing a Test Case in a different section corresponding to the Test Group, the following issues occur:
   - While fetching the test case, Jama system will not provide association information of the Test Group; therefore, the test case in TestRail will have to be created with the default section provided in mapping.
   - In TestRail, once a test case is associated with any section via API, the user **cannot change/modify** the 'section' association of the Test Case from the API.